Adversarial Reinforcement Learning for Procedural Content Generation: Results

 To test the generalization ability, we did experiments by training the same RL agent (i.e. same hyper-parameters, observations, actions, rewards, etc.) on differently generated environment.
 We used three approaches: 1) Training on a fixed map (referred to as {\it Fixed Track}), 2) Training on a rule based PCG environment (referred to as {\it Rule PCG}), i.e. setting rules for the Generator and then generating environments based on random parameters and 3) ARLPCG where Solvers were trained on Generators with different auxiliary inputs.
 Results can be seen in Table \ref{tab:results_solver}.

-The first conclusion we can draw from this is that, generally, ARLPCG solves previously unseen environments better than the other approaches, especially comparing to training on a fixed set of environments.
-In Table \ref{tab:results_solver} we see that in the Platform game the solve ratio is 0.457 compared to 0.233 (Rule PCG) and 0.081 (Fixed Track), and in the Racing game the solve ratio is 0.271 compared to 0.139 (Rule PCG) and 0.022 (Fixed Track).
+A conclusion we can draw from this is that, generally, ARLPCG solves previously unseen environments better than the other approaches, especially comparing to training on a fixed set of environments.
+In Table \ref{tab:results_solver} we see that in the Platform game the solve ratio is 0.457 compared to 0.233 (Rule PCG) and 0.081 (Fixed Track), and in the Racing game the solve ratio is 0.331 compared to 0.171 (Rule PCG) and 0.219 (Fixed Track).
 Interestingly, when it comes to the {\it Platform} game the steps required (on average) for {\it Fixed Track} to succeed is much lower than ARLPCG.
-The reason for this is that when it did succeed to get to the goal, it did so with very high confidence (thus quickly).
-Similarly, when it failed it also did so with very high confidence by rushing straight out into thin air.
+The reason for this is that when it did succeed to get to the goal, it did quickly with very little hesitation.
+Similarly, when it failed it also did so with very "high confidence" by rushing straight out into thin air.
 It shows that it has, to a much larger degree, memorized certain action sequences.
 Usually the failures of the two PCG approaches were more subtle in the sense that failure mostly occurred on missed (but reasonable) jumps between blocks.

 We did an ablation study by omitting auxiliary inputs and rewards.
 The setup was similar but the auxiliary input was fixed to a value instead ($\lambda_{A_i} = 1$) of randomly sampled effectively causing the Generator to create similar style of environment each time.
 We found that the generalization ability was greatly reduced when training on these kinds of environments, see Table \ref{tab:results_solver} and row {\it Fixed Aux.}.